Michael Brooks Kieschnick

 - Born June 6, 1972 in Robstown, TX USA

-A two-way throwback, known as "Toolshed" in Milwaukee, Brooks Kieschnick emerged as a pitcher and pinch hitter with the Milwaukee Brewers, after several cups of coffee as an outfielder with the Chicago Cubs, Cincinnati Reds and Colorado Rockies.
+A two-way throwback, known as "Toolshed" in Milwaukee, Brooks Kieschnick emerged as a pitcher and pinch hitter with the Milwaukee Brewers in 2003, after several cups of coffee as an outfielder with the Chicago Cubs, Cincinnati Reds and Colorado Rockies from 1996 to 2001.
 In 2003, Kieschnick hit an even .300 with 7 HR in 90 AB while logging 53 innings in relief and posting a 5.26 ERA.
 He is a third cousin of Roger Kieschnick.

 In 2004, his last year in the majors, he hit .270 and had an ERA of 3.77.
 He continued in the minors in 2005, hitting over .300 but his ERA was above 5.00.
 He retired after that season.
 During twelve seasons of minor league play, he had a slugging percentage of .491.